Salmon is one of the most nutritious foods on the planet.

 Consuming salmon frequently can help you lose weight and keep it off.

-In addition, your metabolic rate increases more after eating protein-rich foods, such as salmon, compared with other foods (
+In addition, your metabolic rate temporarily increases more after eating protein-rich foods, such as salmon, compared with other foods (

 One study in children with nonalcoholic fatty liver disease found that supplementing with DHA, the main omega-3 found in salmon, led to significantly greater reductions in liver fat and belly fat compared with a placebo (